 We monitor the financial trends of each portfolio company to assess our exposure to individual companies as well as to evaluate overall portfolio quality.
 We establish valuation targets at the portfolio level and for gross and net exposures with respect to specific companies and industries within our overall portfolio.
 In cases where we make a direct investment in a portfolio company, we may also obtain board positions, Board observation rights and/or information rights from that portfolio company in connection with our equity investment.
 We regularly monitor our portfolio for compliance with the diversification requirements for purposes of maintaining our status as a 1940 Act business development company and a RIC for tax purposes.

 Portfolio Overview

-The following table shows the fair value of our portfolio of investments by asset class as of September 30, 2016 and December 31, 2015 and 2014, excluding United States Treasury Bills.
+The following table shows the fair value of our portfolio of investments by asset class as of December 31, 2016 and 2015: